collective/collective.jsconfiguration/README.rst

 do nothing until a 3rd party product will register new ``IJSDataProvider`` adapters.

 There are three subtypes of adapters, choosing one of them depends on what you want to reach in your add-on.

-Registering *named adapters* is recommended, in that way override the registration will be possible.
+Registering *named adapters* is recommended, in that way override the registration with a more specific ones will be possible.
 In the case of ``IJSObjectDataProvider`` the name is required because it's used as name of the defined variable (see below).